Ahavaz/tararau-bot/README.md

 - NodeJS
 - Yarn
+- Docker

 You will also need a *telegram chatbot api key* that you can get with [BotFather](https://telegram.me/BotFather)

-Once you've cloned the project, rename the `.env-example` file to `.env` and fill it with the *telegram chatbot api key*, the *base url* where you'll deploy the code and the *database url*.
-That done, you can run the following command to download the dependencies and start the development server:
+Once you've cloned the project, rename the `.env-example` file to `.env` and fill it with the *telegram chatbot api key*.
+With that done, you can run the following command to download the dependencies and start the development server:

 ```
 yarn && yarn dev
 ```